google/applied-machine-learning-intensive/v2/04_classification/09_convolutional_neural_networks/slides.md

 And again we get 0.

-Thus, we see that a vertical line was detected, when the intensity chenged in the original image.
+Thus, we see that a vertical line was detected when the intensity changed in the original image.

 Image Details:
 * [conNN31.png](http://www.google.com): Copyright Google